SurajTrainer/FrontEnd-Web-Development/Interview preparation/readme.md

 Ans - React's key features : Virtual DOM, component-based architecture, one way data binding, reusability.
       Strong ecosystem: Tools like React Router  and Redux for state management.

+// 7th day

+Q.4 - What is JSX in React, and how is it different from HTML?
+Ans .
+JSX(javascript XML) extends javascript for HTML-like code in your javascript file.
+        Transpiled into regular javascript using tools like Babel.
+        Enables embedding of javascript expressions within markup for dynamism.